ibanknatoPrad/emuDownloadCenter-wiki/Collecting-walktrough.md

     CompleteFlag        = All versions and downloads completed till LastCheck date?
 (1=yes)

     [EMULATOR]
+    Name                = Full/Extended  name of the emulator.
-    Author              = Author(s) of the emulator.
+    Platform            = ECCid of the platform (of more then one, then comma seperated) Author              = Author(s) of the emulator.
     Contact             = E-mail adress of the Author in masked e-mail (*=. | #=@) to prevent spamming.
     License             = The License of the Emulator (Freeware|GNU GPLv1|v2|v2+|v3|THOR Public License|Clarified Artistic Licence|Open Source|Donationware|Shareware).